vivienshufang/aws-cloudtrail-with-splunk/README.md

 * ap-southeast-1
 * ap-southeast-2

-To enable CloudTrail on these regions, run this code
+To enable CloudTrail on these regions, run [create-cloudtrail](./scripts/create-cloudtrail.sh)

 The script calls AWSCLI cloudtrail command to: